kevinlucasklein/zero-balance/apps/backend/README.md

 - `DB_NAME`: PostgreSQL database name
 - `DB_SSL_MODE`: PostgreSQL SSL mode (default: disable)
 - `MIGRATIONS_PATH`: Path to migration files (optional)

+### Railway-specific Variables
+The application will automatically use these variables if provided by Railway:
+- `PGHOST`: PostgreSQL host
+- `PGPORT`: PostgreSQL port
+- `PGUSER`: PostgreSQL user
+- `PGPASSWORD`: PostgreSQL password
+- `PGDATABASE`: PostgreSQL database name

 For local development, you can create a `.env` file in the root directory with these variables. **Do not commit this file to version control.**